kaidez/kaidez.github.io/_posts/2017-03-08-web-developer-job.md

 <blockquote>
 <p>Author's note: as previously mentioned, I lost my entire blog because I didn't know what the f**k I was doing with databases.
 With the help of the <a href="https://web.archive.org/">Internet Wayback Machine</a>, I was able to recover all but two blog posts.</p>
 <p>
 This was one of them and while it didn't receive lots of traffic, those that read it really liked it and I'm very proud of it from a journalistic standpoint.
-Thankfully, I spent lots of time re-reading it while proofreading so I can recall enough of it from memory to rewrite it.
+Thankfully, I spent lots of time proofreading it, so I remember enough of it to rewrite it.
 </p>
 <p>
-Since its publish date, I've talked to more recruiters, hiring managers and developer friends.
+Since its publish date, I've talked to more developers, hiring managers and recruiter friends.
 I'm updating it with this new info and have indicated the updates.
 </p>
 <p>
 And as a heads-up: it's not the best time for code bootcamp grads looking for high-paying jobs.
 At least, the time of this re-post. #justsaying